Music 120 - Music Appreciation » Fall 2019 » Exam 1

 Young Person’s Guide to the Orchestra exemplifies the forms of

-B. prelude and fugue.
+B. variations and fugue.

 C. variations and madrigal.

-D. variations and fugue.
+D. concerto and sonata.

 Question #20